-- of either a professional splint or improvised splint is acceptable. - Apply the splint, keeping the injured limb in the position it was found.
-Do not attempt to straighten it. - Be sure to remove rings or other jewelry from the affected extremity. - joints both above and below the site of injury are immobilized. - Use padding (gauze, towels, clothing, etc.) to fill in voids under the splint and to provide additional support to the injured limb. - seconds or less, loosen the bandage and rewrap. - Continually reassess the individual, and monitor for signs of shock. - Activate EMS if not already done.
+- Apply a splint to a simulated injured limb, immobilizing the joints on either side of the injury.
+Use of either a professional splint or improvised splint is acceptable. - Apply the splint, keeping the injured limb in the position it was found.
+Do not attempt to straighten it. - Be sure to remove rings or other jewelry from the affected extremity. - Place splinting material either along or on each side of the injured limb.
+Place the splint so the joints both above and below the site of injury are immobilized. - Use padding (gauze, towels, clothing, etc.) to fill in voids under the splint and to provide additional support to the injured limb. - After the splint is in place, check circulation by squeezing the nail beds and looking for the pink color under the nails to return quickly after pressure is released.
+If color does not return in three seconds or less, loosen the bandage and rewrap. - Continually reassess the individual, and monitor for signs of shock. - Activate EMS if not already done.